 An additional ethical element of birth control pills and other hormonal methods is that these hormones are excreted in women’s urine and find their way to our waters where there have been documented adverse effects on marine life, demasculinizing male animals and creating intersexed individuals, thus interfering with natural reproduction and population balance.
 This is a worldwide issue as we all share water and the European Union was the first to seriously consider mandating the removal of Ethinyl Estradiol, or EE2, from the waste water.
 The problem is this is a very complex and costly process.

 In addition to the environmental destruction of hormonal birth control methods, there is your own health to consider.
 The pill has been linked to serious increased incidences of breast and cervical cancers, as well as risks of heart attack and stroke, high blood pressure, blood clotting, and more.
-Some birth control patches also contain animal-derived ingredients but from what I was able to find, the Ortho-Evra brand does not, though it is a medication so it has been through animal testing.
+Some birth control patches also contain animal-derived ingredients.
+However, from what I was able to find, the Ortho-Evra brand does not—though as it is a medication, it has been through animal testing.